isndev/qb/README.md

 # Cube Framework

-Cube provides technology solutions and services dedicated to high performance real-time complex processing, enabling low and predictable latency, perfect scalability, high throughput and hardware footprint savings.
+Cube provides technology solutions and services dedicated to high performance real-time complex processing, enabling low and predictable latency, perfect scalability and high throughput.
-We provide a complete development framework for multicore processing that has been specifically designed for low latency and low footprint on multicore processors.
+It's a complete development framework for multicore processing that has been specifically designed for low latency and low footprint on multicore processors.

 Cube is a thin-layer multicore-optimized runtime that enable users to build their own business-driven, jitter-free, low-latency, and elastic Reactive software based on the Actor model.

 * #### Requirements
   - C++ standard (17) compiler